streamyard/gha-new-relic-exporter/README.md

 `GHA_TOKEN: ${{ secrets.GHA_TOKEN }}` for PAT token authentication

 Optional env vars:
-- 'SKIP_LOG_PARSING' - Set to true to skip log parsing, and only send traces to New Relic.
-Default is false.
+- 'PARSE_LOGS' - Set to false to skip log parsing, and only send traces to New Relic.
+Default is true.
-- 'EXCLUDE_ID_IN_PARENT_SPAN_NAME' - Set to true to exclude the workflow run id in the parent span name.
-Default is false.
+- 'INCLUDE_ID_IN_PARENT_SPAN_NAME' - Set to false to exclude the workflow run id in the parent span name.
+Default is true.

 ```
 name: new-relic-exporter